Simbiat/cute-bytes/README.md

 # CuteBytes
 Class to present bytes (numeric value) as a human-readable string.
-There are several reasons you would wnat to use this library and not the common one-liner (or 3-liner) approach:
+There are several reasons you would want to use this library and not the common one-liner (or 3-liner) approach:
 - No missing postfixes in case of too big or too small values.
-- No superflous trailing zeros.
+- No superfluous trailing zeros.
 - Follows SI format by default (power of 10, can be switched to power of 2, if so desired).
 - Shows thousands by default (adjustable) for extra readability in some cases.